geomajas/geomajas-project-hammer-gwt/README.md

 hammerGWTWidget.unregisterEvent(EventType.TAP);
 ```

-##### Build hammer gwt project
+##### Build hammer GWT project

 Hammer GWT is maven modular project.
 It consists of 3 projects:

-+ Implementation project - hammer gwt wrapper implementation.
++ Implementation project - hammer GWT wrapper implementation.

-+ Example project - example code how to use hammer gwt .
++ Example project - example code how to use hammer GWT .

-+ Documentation project - documentation of hammer gwt.
++ Documentation project - documentation of hammer GWT.

 To build the project you just need maven, the rest is all set up for you.

-After you cloned hammer gwt from github go to the paren project and type
+After you cloned hammer GWT from github go to the paren project and type

 ```
 mvn clean install;